 However, the most common and reliable method for testing the adrenals is with an adrenal stress test, also known as the cortisol saliva test.
 Blood tests are not reliable because they only test for "bound cortisol" while saliva tests for what is free and circulating, which is what we need to know.
 Many people will test normal on a blood test, but below normal on saliva testing.

 Saliva testing can be done very easily with a simple at-home test kit.
 You collect your saliva, mail it back to the lab, and they send you your results.

 Hormones and Neurotransmitters

 The adrenal glands work in conjunction with hormones and neurotransmitters.
-When there is depletion or malfunctioning in one of these areas there is usually a problem in the other areas, so it is recommended to evaluate these levels as well.
+When there is an imbalance or malfunctioning in one of these areas there is usually a problem in the other areas, so it is recommended to evaluate these levels as well.
 Adrenal glands need balanced hormones and neurotransmitters to function properly and neurotransmitters are also impacted by hormone levels and adrenal glands.
 It's a reciprocal relationship and to restore balance to one, all need to be addressed.
-It is absolutely critical to restore balance to GABA and dopamine,, when dealing with adrenal fatigue.
+It is absolutely critical to restore balance to GABA and dopamine, and histamine when dealing with adrenal fatigue.

 Dr. Wilson. https://www.adrenalfatigue.org/ and Adrenal Fatigue: The 21st Century Stress Syndrome